 L’Oreal found a simple way to convince women they are not doing anything wrong when buying and applying makeup.

-Written in 1973 when a social revolution and a new spirit of feminism was in full swing, it seems clear that the phrase could only have been written by a woman.
+Written in 1973 when a social revolution and a new spirit of feminism were in full swing, it seems clear that the phrase could only have been written by a woman.

 In its essence, this is actually a feminist phrase.